Lead Data Scientist at Merck Life Science KGaA, Darmstadt, Germany

 Alessandro is a highly experienced data scientist with a Bachelor’s degree in computer science and a Master’s in data science.
 He has collaborated with various companies and organizations and currently holds the role of senior data scientist at logistics giant Kuehne+Nagel.
 Alessandro is particularly passionate about statistics and digital experimentation and has a strong track record of applying these skills to solve complex problems.
 He shares his knowledge regularly, speaking at events like the Data Innovation Summit and ODSC.

-Alexander Hendorf has over 20 years of experience in digitalization, data, and artificial intelligence.
-As an independent consultant, he specializes in the practical implementation, adoption, and communication of data- and AI-driven strategies and decision-making processes.
+Alexander C. S. Hendorf has over 20 years of experience in digitalization, data, and artificial intelligence.
+As an independent consultant, he focuses on the practical implementation, adoption, and communication of data- and AI-driven strategies and decision-making processes.

 Economist and Data Scientist.
 I spend most of my week working on online auctions at Trivago.
 In the evenings and weekend, I work on open source packages for regression modeling and inference in R and Python.